 It's not the same as having your range connected to your space.
-In that case, its focusing on your range that fills your drops.
+In that case, it's focusing on your range that fills your drops.
 And so you send the planogram off to be implemented.

 But what you haven't done is you haven't told your replenishment engine that the space allocations might have changed from one facing to three facings.

-By doing that, you'll ensure that with any anticipated increase, you'll not only cover the initially stocking of the product, but also ensure that your replenishment engine knows that there are more products sitting on your shelf.
+By doing that, you'll ensure that with any anticipated increase, you'll not only cover the initial stocking of the product but also ensure that your replenishment engine knows that more products are sitting on your shelf.

 For inventory control, all your systems must be talking to each other.

 LET DOTACTIV HELP YOU BRING YOU CATEGORY PLANS TO LIFE

 Increase your revenue by between 5% and 30% by giving your products data-driven space allocations and applying consistent merchandising principles across your stores.